GASEN1216/ChairTeleport/README.md

 **Main Features:**

 - 🪑 **Chair Teleport**: Quickly teleport between activated chairs.
-Open the map marker and select the chair to teleport.
-You can also use the chair list UI to teleport.Press and hold the F3/X key to view the chair's location on the map, then release it to return to the UI (the selected chair will animate).
+You can use the chair list UI to teleport.Press and hold the F3/X key to view the chair's location on the map, then release it to return to the UI (the selected chair will animate).
 - ⭐ **Favorite Feature**: Double-click → key to favorite scenes/chairs, pinned to top
 - 🎮 **Key Customization**: Full keyboard customization
 - ✏️ **Chair Rename**: Set custom names for chairs for easy identification